SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_ml.rst

 Amplitude
 ---------

 The ML amplitude calculation is similar to the original ML.
+Waveforms from both horizontal components are time-windowed and restituted to the Wood-Anderson seismograph.
+Within the time window the amplitudes are measured on both horizontal components and combined.
+The methods for measuring and combining amplitudes are configurable in the global bindings.

 Station Magnitude
 -----------------